Satellite in sun’s backyard unravels the origins of interplanetary dust

-Both stem from the sub-microscopic rock fragments found throughout the solar system, sometimes called interplanetary dust.
+Tiny, sub-microscopic rock fragments found throughout the solar system, sometimes called interplanetary dust.

 During its revolutions around the sun, the Parker Solar Probe spacecraft, the mission going closer to the sun than anything in spacefaring history, is bombarded by these dust particles.
 When crashing onto the spacecraft, the tiny grains — some as small as a ten-thousandth of a millimeter across — vaporize and release a cloud of electrically charged particles that can be detected by FIELDS, a suite of instruments designed to detect electric and magnetic fields.

 A pair of papers publishing this week in the Planetary Science Journal use FIELDS data to take an up-close look at the “zodiacal cloud,” the collective term for these tiny particles.

 “Every solar system has a zodiacal cloud, and we actually get to explore ours and understand how it works,” said Jamey Szalay, an associate research scholar in astrophysical sciences at Princeton who is the lead author on one of the papers.
 “Understanding the evolution and dynamics of our zodiacal cloud will allow us to better understand every zodiacal observation we’ve seen around any other solar system.”